sh1boot/sh1boot.github.io/_posts/2025-11-22-evenly-distributed-colours.md

 as radius compensates for the over-concentration of points around the centre (proof left as an exercise for Google search).

-Does this retain the mathematical rigor of low-discrepancy sequences?
+Does this retain the mathematical rigour of low-discrepancy sequences?
 No.  Not at all.
 But it's the best I have right now.

 And here's what that gives us for OKLCh: